Comment on page

 When seeding prior-purchased options to close longs, calls or puts must be provided to a liquidity range above the current call (or put) price.

-• Open Call Shorts = calls sold - calls seeded
+Short Interest on Call = calls sold - calls seeded

-• Open Put Shorts = puts sold - puts seeded
+Short Interest on Put = puts sold - puts seeded

 Examples: